-Local Metric Gauge: vm.cpu.load - The rate of CPU time usage by the JVM per unit time on the Jenkins master.
-It is proportional to the number of CPU cores being used by the Jenkins master JVM.
+Local Metric Gauge: vm.cpu.load - The rate of CPU time usage by the JVM per unit time on the Jenkins controller.
+It is proportional to the number of CPU cores being used by the Jenkins controller JVM.
 (This value goes from zero to one for one CPU unit, zero to two for two CPU units …)

-Alert if above: 0.85 in case the master has assigned one CPU core
+Alert if above: 0.85 in case the controller has assigned one CPU core

 Alert after (sec): 180